FeelsDEX/feels/docs/201_dynamic_fees.md

 - Split into 10x 100 token trades: Each pays max(5 bps actual, 10 bps floor) = 10 bps impact → 55 bps per trade → 550 bps total
 - The split is strongly unprofitable, achieving our anti-gaming goal with minimal complexity

-### 6. Warmup Ramp
+### Phase 2 (Deferred): Warmup Ramp

-**Behavior**: During the initial market period, gradually enables rebates and equilibrium targeting based on both time elapsed and trading activity.
+**Behavior**: During the initial pool period, gradually enables rebates and equilibrium targeting based on both time elapsed and trading activity.
 Prevents early noisy data from creating incorrect incentives.

-**Intuition**: New markets need time and sufficient trading activity to establish reliable price signals.
+**Intuition**: New pools need time and sufficient trading activity to establish reliable price signals.
 Early trades might be exploratory or manipulative.
 The ramp requires both conditions to be met before enabling full dynamic behavior.

 **Rationale**: Using both time AND volume prevents gaming.
 Time alone could be waited out with no trading.
 Volume alone could be gamed with wash trading.
 The combination ensures organic market development.